shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

 heavily cited working papers themselves.

 > \`\`We owe a tremendous amount to the NBER working Paper series.
 It
-> has filled a huge gap in in our ability to dissemniate knowledge
+> has filled a huge gap in in our ability to disseminate knowledge
 > before publication \[…\], sharing knowledge as it is produced.’’
 >
 > – Claudia Goldin, 2014 at a conference on the NBER history.
 > <!-- Presentation on the series : https://www.nber.org/WPat20K/summary.html# -->

+This is the first of a series of blog posts motivating my analysis and exploration of a huge set of data on economics publications, sho I hope you enjoy the posts.
+The source code is available in [this repo](https://github.com/shoganhennessy/Econ_text_data/), so feel free to look over and reproduce from there (which is filled mostly with code in *R* and *Python*).
+Please contact me if you would like to use my underlying data for another project – all of the used data are publicly accessible across the internet yet my collection of them all constitute sensitive information.

 ### The dataset

-I have retrieved the listing of all NBER working papers, a collection of 26393 papers (as of 25 Oct 2019), starting with a small number of technical reports in 1973 to hundreds of modern research papers every year in the
+I have retrieved the listing of all NBER working papers, a collection of 26393 papers (as of 25 Oct 2019), starting with a small number of technical reports in 1973 to hundreds of modern research papers every year in the 2000s.
-2000s.

 <img src="1_NBER_working_papers_files/figure-gfm/unnamed-chunk-1-1.png" style="display: block; margin: auto;" />

 The series has constantly been growing as a source of presentable